davidmweber/lxc-kafka-playground/README.md

 services  The idea is a one stop playground for experiment and development work for Kafka and friends.
 It is supposed to emulate a deployed set of services rather than some local deployment.
 It is helpful to have a local copy of tools such as `csqlsh` available locally to interact with the playground.
+Some scripts require that you have `jq` installed as a json pretty printer.
+Get it using `apt-get install jq`.

 We assume that you have a fully functional `lxd` setup running on your local machine with a functional DNS that can [resolve container